 Here’s the story of the Great Windham Frog Fight: In the summer of 1754, tensions ran high in the frontier town of Windham, Conn., because the French and Indian War had broken out in May.
 At the same time a drought threatened the farming community’s crops.

 Shortly after midnight on a hot, muggy night in June, the residents of the town of Windham woke to a hideous sound, a shrieking, clattering roar.

-Horrified, the townspeople jumped from their beds.
+The frightened townspeople jumped from their beds.

 Some thought the horrifying sounds were the war whoops of attacking Indians.
 Some thought they were the trumpets of Judgment Day.
 Others thought they were native Americans saying ‘gin’ and ‘rum.’
 An elderly African-American man argued it couldn’t be the Day of Judgment because it was nighttime.